showengineer/rusty-interaction/examples/e8_managing_commands/README.md

 # Important design note
 The handler does not 'remember' what guild-specific commands are registered and to which function they were attached.

+This means that every time you have to terminate the application, the handler 'forgets' what function belonged to which command.

 There are plans to make the handler 'remember' this.

 # Running this example